Marvel Cinematic Universe Watch Order - Updated

 Spider-Man: Homecoming

-- Following up on Spidey a few months after Civil War.
+- ESSENTIAL.
+Following up on Spidey a few months after Civil War.
+Relatively self-contained but lays groundwork for its sequels, as well as establishes the relationship between Peter and Tony Stark.

 The Punisher Season One